Key takeaways

 Hospital emergency room

-If you have an immediate medical emergency, you should go to the hospital emergency room or call 911.
+You should go to the hospital emergency room or call 911 if you have an immediate medical emergency.
 Emergency medical providers like hospitals generally can’t refuse care in a medical emergency because you don’t have health insurance.
-Let the staff know that you are uninsured, as you may be able to arrange repayment terms over time with their billing department, or get assistance applying for emergency medicaid or other insurance.
+Let the staff know that you are uninsured, as you may be able to arrange repayment terms over time with their billing department or get assistance applying for emergency Medicaid or other insurance.
 However, emergency care is the most expensive type of care.
 Only use it if it’s a true emergency to avoid incurring expensive bills.
 In non-emergency situations, urgent care is typically a more affordable option.

 Urgent care centers

-Urgent care centers are available for immediate emergencies and other time-sensitive medical needs, and often are able to take direct payment from the patient.
+Urgent care centers are available for immediate emergencies and other time-sensitive medical needs and often can take direct payment from the patient.
 Urgent care visits may wind up being a cheaper alternative to a hospital visit, provided the clinic is able to address your medical needs.
-These centers are like a walk-in clinic for more serious concerns, such as broken bones, sprains, and wounds requiring stitches.
-They are better equipped for more detailed imaging and testing as compared to a walk-in clinic for these more serious matters.
-True emergency situations like cardiac arrest or anaphylactic shock still require an emergency room visit.
+These centers are like a walk-in clinic for more serious concerns like broken bones, sprains, and wounds requiring stitches.
+They are better equipped for more detailed imaging and testing than a walk-in clinic for these more serious matters.
+True emergencies like cardiac arrest or anaphylactic shock still require an emergency room visit.

 When getting medical care without insurance, these are the cheapest way to access a doctor without insurance:

-8. Check out healthcare.gov to see if there are affordable plans for health insurance coverage or plans which may have some cost supplement provided to you.
-Based on your income, some plans may have very low out-of-pocket premiums and provide good insurance coverage to help control costs.
+- Check out healthcare.gov to see if there are affordable healthcare plans for health insurance coverage or plans which may have some cost supplement provided to you.
+Based on your income eligibility, some plans may have very low out of pocket premiums and provide good insurance coverage to help control costs.
 On this website, you can also read more about the Affordable Care Act and how that could benefit you.

 RELATED: How can I save on my medication?